aayushma-stha/cis106/notes/notes7/notes7.md

 # Notes 7
+**Note for professor:** - Due to some unexpected issue with my VirtualBox, there was a delay while submitting this assignment.
+Please consider it.
 ## Wildcard
 * **A wildcard** is a symbol used to replace or represent one or more characters in a file name.